-The chairperson may only have a second vote or casting vote if the voting is equal and the chairperson is a lot owner of the owners corporation or votes as a proxy for a lot owner (s 93).
+The chairperson may only have a second vote or casting vote if the voting is equal and the chairperson is a lot owner of the owners corporation or votes as a proxy for a lot owner (s 93 OC Act).
 A casting vote cannot be used when a resolution is made by ballot.
-A member whose fees or other amounts owing to the owners corporation are in Money owed that is due on a certain date and is late being paid (overdue). is not entitled to vote, except when a special or unanimous resolution is required (s 94).
-However, an unfinancial lot owner may attend a meeting and their presence is counted when determining a The number of people who have to be present in a meeting for a vote passed by the meeting to be valid.
-For example, one-third of all the senators have to be present in parliament for a Senate vote to be valid. (also see ‘Resolutions’, above).
+A member whose fees or other amounts owing to the owners corporation are in arrears is not entitled to vote, except when a special or unanimous resolution is required (s 94).
+However, an un-financial lot owner may attend a meeting and their presence is counted when determining a quorum (also see ‘Resolutions’, above).

 Except in the case of a cash payment, an amount is taken to be paid in full if it is paid not less than four business days before the vote in question (s 94(3)).

-Section 78 permits a general meeting to proceed without a quorum.
+Section 78 of the OC Act permits a general meeting to proceed without a quorum.
 In such event, all resolutions remain interim decisions unless challenged within 28 days by members holding at least 25 per cent of the total units of entitlement.
 An interim decision cannot be acted on for 29 days after it is made.

 Corporate lot owners